 Nutrition education shall be provided that teaches the knowledge, skills, and values needed to adopt healthy eating behaviors.
 Nutrition topics shall be integrated within the comprehensive health education curriculum in each grade level.
-The Santa Rosa County Health Department along with other community resources can provide nutrition and health educational programs for classroom presentations upon request.
+The Florida Department of Health in Santa Rosa County, along with other community agencies, supports nutrition and health education through classroom presentations and other resources.
 Healthy living skills shall be taught to provide the opportunity for all students to understand and practice concepts and skills related to health promotion and disease prevention.
-The Santa Rosa County School Health Services Plan. addresses the coordination of activities to promote healthy living.
-Comprehensive School Health Staff from the Santa Rosa County Health Department will provide health educational programs upon request.
+The Santa Rosa County School Health Services Planaddresses the coordination of activities to promote healthy living.

-- A. Each school shall provide nutrition and health educational programs. - B. Students shall have access to valid and useful health information.
+A. Each school shall provide nutrition and health educational programs.

-- C. Students shall have the opportunity to practice behaviors that enhance health and/or reduce health risks during the school day. - D. Students shall be taught communication, goal setting and decision-making skills that enhance personal, family and community health.
+- B. Students shall have access to valid and useful health information. - C. Students shall have the opportunity to practice behaviors that enhance health and/or reduce health risks during the school day. - D. Students shall be taught communication, goal setting and decision-making skills that enhance personal, family and community health.